 Purple - Purple is all about royalty, creative and uniqueness.
 It is a difficult color to use in logo design as its different shades denotes different meanings and connotation.

 Royalty - Deep purple stands for royalty and distinctiveness.
-This is usually used by brands which want to communicate the message of luxury and eliteness.
+This is usually used by brands which want to communicate the message of luxury and eliteness like in the chocolate company logo Cadbury’s.

-Fun and Creative - Computer technology companies specializing in creativity, people networking, and/or advertising use purple as their color.
+Fun and Creative - Logos for computer technology companies specializing in creativity, people networking, and/or advertising use purple as their color.
 This is one of the best possible choices for brands which are in the business of creating something different and unique for their audience.

 Other colors such as yellow and blue when paired with the right shades of purple look quite majestic yet fun.